playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

     const distance = view.getDepth(0.5, 0.5);

     if (distance !== null) {
-        // distance is in meeters
+        // distance is in meters
     }
 }
 ```